Meet Jonathan, The Oldest-Known Animal In The World

 But Jonathan, who is a Seychelles giant tortoise, lived to see it all.
 At around 189 years old, he’s now the oldest-known animal in the world — and he’s living a relaxing life on the remote island of St. Helena in the South Atlantic, where he’s been since the late 1880s.

 Teeny Lucy, the chairperson for the local SPCA, is one of his main caretakers.
 Jonathan lives on the lush grounds of the historic governor's mansion, where Lucy and several others visit with him throughout the week with fresh veggies.

-“Jonathan is an icon here,” Lucy told The Dodo.
+“Jonathan is an icon here,” Lucy told The Dodo in 2019.
 “He is a grand old gentleman who has seen it all.
 He landed on St. Helena in 1882 as a fully grown adult; he has seen generations of people coming and going.”

 Jonathan is likely fully blind, but he still makes his way around very well.
 He typically spends his days lounging in the sun, munching on grass and relaxing with his tortoise friends.
 It’s a very calm life for someone of such status; he’s so popular that his portrait is even on the back of the small island’s five pence coin.

 “Being the oldest land animal in the world, he has almost royal status here,” Lucy said.
 “He is dignified and interacts in a friendly way as long as people move slowly around him.
 We are all very fond of him.”